 These column-shaped cliffs were formed in the Jurassic period when Tasmania was separating from Antarctica.
 Mount Wellington is also one of the best (and easiest) places to enjoy the snow.

 Mount Wellington is only a half-hour drive from Hobart, and you can often see the snow-capped peaks from within the city.
 You can also check the snow-cam for a better idea of the conditions.
+Or take the dedicated bus that takes you straight there.

 There is no need for a Parks Pass, and entry is always free.

 New Norfolk was settled in 1807 when the first Norfolk Island settlement was closed.
 Mostly farming families migrated to Tasmania, with the promise of land grants in compensation.
+It’s the second largest town you’ll visit on your journey to Strahan; consider stocking up on goods while you are here.

 Fun Fact: Betty King is buried at New Norfolk.
 She was part of the first fleet that landed in Botany Bay in 1788.
 Her tombstone reads, “The first white woman to set foot in Australia.”